Click the link to download the Official Rules in PDF format Download RLCS Season 7 Rules

 ANY DELIBERATE ATTEMPT TO DAMAGE ANY WEBSITE OR EQUIPMENT USED IN CONNECTION WITH THE TOURNAMENT, TAMPER WITH THE TITLE GAME OR THE TOURNAMENT FORMAT, OR OTHERWISE UNDERMINE THE LEGITIMATE OPERATION OF A TOURNAMENT MAY BE A VIOLATION OF CRIMINAL AND CIVIL LAWS, AND SHOULD SUCH AN ATTEMPT BE MADE, THE TOURNAMENT ORGANIZERS RESERVE THE RIGHT TO COOPERATE IN THE PROSECUTION OF ANY SUCH PLAYER(S) AND TO PURSUE ALL REMEDIES AVAILABLE TO THEM TO THE FULLEST EXTENT PERMITTED IN EQUITY OR UNDER THE LAW.

-These are the “Game Play Rules” governing how the Title Game is played during the Tournament.
+This Section sets forth the Game Play Rules governing how the Title Game is played during the Tournament.

 All standard controllers, including mouse and keyboard, are legal.
 Macro functions (e.g. turbo buttons) are not permitted.
 Wireless controllers are not permitted in the World Championship.
 At the World Championship, all controllers are subject to approval from Tournament Organizers.

 In the Open Qualifier, all games are played on DFH Stadium.
 In all other stages of the Tournament, the first game is played on DFH Stadium.
-All subsequent matches will be played on an eligible arena, chosen by Tournament Organizers at their sole discretion.
-RLCS League Play Teams may request to avoid an eligible arena due to performance issues and are required to submit a detailed request to Tournament Organizers twenty–four (24) hours prior to the Match start time.
+All subsequent Matches will be played on an eligible arena, chosen by Tournament Organizers at their sole discretion.
+RLCS League Play Teams may request to avoid an eligible arena due to performance issues and are required to submit a detailed request to Tournament Organizers no less than twenty–four (24) hours prior to the Match start time.
 The Tournament Organizers reserve the right to reject for any reason, in their sole discretion, any request made by RLCS League Play Teams to avoid an eligible arena.
 The following arenas may be selected:

 Tournament Organizers will specify which Team is blue and which Team is orange.
 In the Open Qualifier, Teams will be instructed how to host the Match.
 In all other stages of the Tournament, a Tournament Organizer representative will host the Match.

 Between Games in a Match, Teams may request that the Match be re-hosted on the same server region due to connection issues.
 In RLCS League Play, Teams may mutually agree to cancel the current Game of the Match and re-host the Match with approval from Tournament Organizers.
 Tournament Organizers reserve the right to suspend and invalidate the current Game of the Match for a re-host at any time.

 In North America Matches, “US-East” is the default server unless both Teams agree to play on “US-West.”
 “Europe” servers will always be used for the European Matches.